 - You will have access to industry standard Bloomberg terminals in the Trading Room, giving students the skills, experience and knowledge necessary to prepare them for a career in the financial services sector.

 - Students can take part in the QUB Student Managed Fund which gives participants the opportunity to invest real money and manage the risk of their portfolios.

-- Students rate the course very highly, giving satisfaction rates of 98% in the National Student Survey.
+- Students rate the course very highly, giving satisfaction rates averaging 93% over the last five years in the National Student Survey.

 “I think it’s great that finance students have access to Bloomberg terminals from first year: it is a big advantage over other finance degrees.
 The placement year is also an invaluable opportunity to develop professional skills, work out your career path, and secure graduate job offers going into final year.”

 |Course Content||Six modules are taken in each of Years 1, 2 and 4.
 In Year 3, students undertake a salaried placement in a financial environment for a minimum of nine months.|

 Mathematics for Finance